alexzzhu/visual_servoing/README.md

 Both functions are used in baxter_wrapper.py.

 As of June 29, 2015, both eye in hand (eih) image based visual servoing (ibvs) and eih pose based visual servoing (pbvs) are supported, although there is a bug in the pbvs so that rotation of the arm does not converge properly, and so the arm is only able to match the desired pose, not rotation.

+For more information about the control theory used in this package, please see:
+Chaumette, François, and Seth Hutchinson.
+"Visual servo control.
+I. Basic approaches."
+Robotics & Automation Magazine, IEEE 13.4 (2006): 82-90.